 John F. Slater subdivided the combined parcel into two 31 foot wide lots.
 He retained the lot on the corner and sold the lot to the west on June 8, 1869, to J. Huntington Wolcott (who originally had sold the corner lot to Eben Jordan).

 Click here for an index to the deeds for 236-238 Beacon, and click here for further information on the land on the north side of Beacon, including the Storrow Memorial Embankment on the Esplanade.

 Bainbridge Bunting’s Houses of Boston’s Back Bay does not attribute 236-238 Beacon to a specific architect.
-However, the deed transferring the lot for 238 Beacon includes extensive provisions designed to ensure that the house to be built by J. Huntington Wolcott will conform to the plans of 236 Beacon “drawn for and accepted by said Slater and now in the hands of Snell and Gregerson…”.
+However, John Slater’s deed conveying the lot for 238 Beacon to J. Huntington Wolcott includes extensive provisions designed to ensure that the house built on the lot would conform to the plans of 236 Beacon “drawn for and accepted by said Slater and now in the hands of Snell and Gregerson…”.

 Click here for a section drawing of 236 Beacon as recorded with the deed.

 It therefore can be concluded that 236 Beacon was built by Edwin Adams, mason, and designed by Snell and Gregerson.

 On June 9, 1869, the Boston Traveller reported that I. & H. M. Harmon, masons, had submitted a notice of intention to build on Beacon, “west of Dartmouth.”

 A January 1, 1870, article in the Boston Daily Transcript Supplement indicated that “I. & H. M. Harmon have built a fine brown-stone front four-story dwelling for J. H. Wolcott.
 Emerson & Fehmer furnished the plans.”
 Based on the date and the ownership, this appears to be 238 Beacon (although the article incorrectly identifies it as 146 Beacon, which was built in the early 1860s).